 The European Union is in the process of developing an economic security strategy.
-At the level of autonomous policies it entails strengthening the internal market combined with a more effective industrial policy, as well as implementing and completing the regulatory arsenal and including some new economic elements, such as fiscal union and the integration of the European capital market, which will allow the EU to protect its interests against threats to its economic security.
-But it is equally essential that the Union strengthens its external strategy to promote the reform of the multilateral system and strengthen its partnerships with the widest possible group of countries, including countries that are reluctant to position themselves in a bloc dynamic so that, through strategic agreements linked to the European Global Gateway, diversify global value chains and supply chains on critical products (lithium, copper, rare earth, green hydrogen, etc.) with mutual benefit for the industrialization and productive diversification of those countries and to secure supply to Europe.
+This entails strengthening the internal market in combination with a more effective industrial policy, as well as implementing and completing the regulatory arsenal and including some new economic elements, such as fiscal union and the integration of the European capital market, which will allow the EU to protect its interests against threats to its economic security.
+But it is equally essential that the Union strengthens its external strategy to promote the reform of the multilateral system and strengthens its partnerships with the widest possible group of countries -including countries that are reluctant to position themselves in a dynamic of blocs-through strategic agreements linked to the Global Gateway.
+This is necessary in order to ensure the diversification of supply chains and the availability of critical raw materials (lithium, copper, rare earths, green hydrogen, etc.) and provide mutual benefits for the industrialization and productive diversification of those countries as well as for European supply.
 The European Union is not only the region of the world that carries the embryo of social democracy as a solution for countries faced with new threats of populist involution, but also, due to its own structure, carries the nucleus for the defence of open markets and multilateralism.